 Summary: In this editorial, the authors discuss their optimism that more hospital staff will seize the opportunity to help inpatients quit tobacco use.
 Approximately 20% of 3,705 hospitals are now reporting their performance on the tobacco cessation measure set, according to The Joint Commission.
 A binding rule that incentivizes compliance would likely dramatically improve the percentage of inpatients who get help to quit smoking.
 A new measure set and the Affordable Care Act guidance to insurers to cover tobacco-use counseling and medications offer hope more hospitals will treat tobacco dependence.

 Summary: Patients with COPD tend to be offered help to quit tobacco use at higher rates than other patients.
-This article calls on clinicians not to wait until COPD to treat tobacco use.
+This editorial calls on clinicians not to wait until COPD to treat tobacco use.

-Summary: Smokers (N=80) were randomized to one of two conditions: 1) Withdrawal Exposure with Withdrawal Regulation Training (WT) over four separate sessions; 2) or Relaxation Control (RC) training, which controlled for the therapeutic contact of WT.
+Summary: Smokers were randomized to one of two conditions: 1) Withdrawal Exposure with Withdrawal Regulation Training (WT) over four separate sessions; or 2) Relaxation Control (RC) training, which controlled for the therapeutic contact of WT.
 All sessions occurred before the quit date.
-22.2% of participants in the WT condition were abstinent at both time points, whereas 0% and 4.2% of participants in the RC condition were abstinent at Months 2 and 3.
+Twenty-two percent of participants in the WT condition were abstinent at both time points, whereas 0% and 4.2% of participants in the RC condition were abstinent at Months 2 and 3.
 This suggests WT promotes abstinence by enhancing withdrawal regulation.

 Summary: Among 10,000 smokers, 6% reported use of both counseling and medication for smoking cessation within the past year, medication-only (20%), a class or program (4%); one-on-one counseling (4%); and a telephone quitline (3%).
 Current cigarette-only smokers who reported receiving all 5 A's during a recent clinic visit were more likely to use counseling, medication, or a combination of counseling and medication compared to smokers who received one or none of the 5 A's components.